FREE SHIPPING on orders of $85 or more

 Spelling rules only evolved in the last few centuries with the invention of the printing press and the first dictionaries.
 Spelling variations are extremely common in names from before that period.
 Alder has been spelled Elder, Elders, Eldar, MacNoravaich and others.

-More information is included under the topic Early Alder Notables in all our PDF Extended History products.
+More information is included under the topic Early Alder Notables in all our PDF Extended History products and printed products wherever possible.

-Alder Settlers in the United States in the 17th Century
+Alder Settlers in United States in the 17th Century

-Alder Settlers in the United States in the 18th Century
+Alder Settlers in United States in the 18th Century

-Alder Settlers in the United States in the 19th Century
+Alder Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.